KKornegay/Project_2_Group_C/proposal.md

 2. Create SQL database to archive data.
 3. Develop a Python Flask application that will generate API's enabling users to explore data.
 4. Generate a website with instructions for users to access API's and website content.
-5. Design additional web pages containing analysis, charts, and interactive experiences allowing users to investigate correlations between team salaries and outcomes.
+5. Design additional web pages composed of analysis, charts, and interactive experiences allowing users to investigate correlations between team salaries and outcomes.

 ### Resources:
 -	HTML/CSS